-- Carr's 49 career TD passes stand alone as the fifth most by any player through his first two NFL seasons. - Carr is the fourth QB with 20 TD passes and 3,200 passing yards in back-to-back seasons to begin a career, joining Andy Dalton, Andrew Luck and Peyton Manning. - Carr's 16 multi-TD games are tied with Peyton Manning and Russell Wilson for the third most by a player through his first two seasons. - Carr's seven three-TD games are tied for fourth most by a player through his first two seasons (Daunte Culpeper, Peyton Manning and Fran Tarkenton). - Carr's three four-TD games are tied for the third most by a player through his first two NFL seasons (Jeff Garcia and Mark Rypien).
+- Carr's 17 multi-TD games are tied with Carson Palmer for the second most by a player through his first two seasons. - Carr's seven three-TD games are tied for fourth most by a player through his first two seasons (Daunte Culpeper, Peyton Manning and Fran Tarkenton). - Carr's three four-TD games are tied for the third most by a player through his first two NFL seasons (Jeff Garcia and Mark Rypien).